 Even though it does not feel like to most organizations, overall funding trends for development interventions of NGOs remain positive.
 The donor landscape, however, changes rapidly: The relevance of the western institutional donors as well as ’donor NGOs’ decreases while national and international philanthropists, ‘corporate social responsibility’ as well as private donations become more relevant to southern CSOs.

 Talent and Training: Attracting talent is a critical issue for every organization, so is training staff.

-Location and Events refer to common locations of organizations, to work, meet and collaborate, and to organize events which are relevant to challenges and opportunities of a set of organizations.
+Location and Events refer to common locations of organizations, to work, meet and collaborate, and to organize events that are relevant to the challenges and opportunities of a set of organizations.

 “Grab a coffee with an investor in the morning, hold a meeting with a client before lunch and learn from industry veterans at our events in the evening”, so the marketing text of Factory Berlin, a popular start-up working space.
 Such trends of bringing together the talents and key actors, now slowly enters the civil society space.
 It could significantly improve the vibe and the effectiveness of social change action, and combat compartmentalization and self-centeredness of organizations.

 Incubation and Acceleration refer to the question, how new initiatives or organizations can be encouraged and started, and how existing organizations can become more effective in terms of social change.

 Supporting individuals, as Ashoka does, to develop their concepts for social progress, is important.
 However, such initiatives need to be diverse and have large geographic outreach.
 Also, established NGOs are often in dire need of innovation, for broadening their perspective and entrepreneurial spirit towards increasing their impact and achieving social change.
 Process facilitation, strengthening leadership, coaching, and new ways of partnerships are approaches that could be supportive in incubating and accelerating social impact initiatives.